 It’s a tough road to follow to become a successful artist.
-It takes creativity, determination, vision and business skills.
+It takes creativity, determination, vision, and business skills.
 You have to endure more criticism than other business owners do.
-But, that’s part of being in the arts.
-Your work is on public display, and there are those who make it their business to judge the value of your art.
+But that’s part of being in the arts.
+Your work is on public display, and some make it their business to judge the value of your art.

-I do know some who feel like their careers are kind of on a starvation diet due to lack of sales.
-The biggest reason why art does not sell is that not enough qualified buyers see it.
+I know some who feel like their careers are on a starvation diet due to lack of sales.
+The most prominent reason why art does not sell is that not enough qualified buyers see it.

 Sometimes sales lag due to the quality of the work or materials, including framing is sub-par, or the pricing is off the mark.
-But, the biggest thing holding most artists back is they are not getting their work seen often enough.
+But, the most significant thing holding most artists back is they are not getting their work seen often enough.

-Many artists and consumers believe the myth of the starving artist is due to Van Gogh.
-He died impoverished and mentally unstable without attaining any success or fame.
+Many artists and consumers believe the myth of the starving artist is due to Van Gogh, who died impoverished and mentally unstable without attaining any success or fame.
 In death, he is a justified and revered icon.

 Somehow, artists have fallen for the belief their work only matters if it is pure and created with no commercial intent.
 We can’t go back and ask Van Gogh, but I bet he would have enjoyed selling his work.

-Unfortunately, he did a good job because artists and others continue to buy into this romanticized myth of the starving artist.
+Unfortunately, he did an excellent job because artists and others continue to buy into this romanticized myth of the starving artist.
 To me, it’s bunk.
 It’s the equivalent of thinking soap operas resemble real life.

-You did not get to decide the circumstances of where you were born, who your parents are and much more.
-You do have the choice to take control of your career and direct it to the success you desire.
+You did not get to decide the circumstances of where you were born, who your parents are, and much more.
+You have the choice to take control of your career and direct it to the success you desire.

-One of the biggest problems I see is artists getting in their way.
+One of the most common problems I see is artists getting in their way.
 They cling to weird notions of the starving artist syndrome.
-Or, they choose wishful thinking instead of decisive action.
+Or choose wishful thinking instead of decisive action.
 They dream of Getting Found while their successful counterparts follow this advice:

 Amateurs look for inspiration; the rest of us just get up and go to work. ― Chuck Close

-Yes, there is modern day mythical stories of artists who got found and great fame seemingly without a struggle.
+Yes, there are modern-day mythical stories of artists who got found and great fame seemingly without a struggle.
 Here is a quote from Blouinartinfo.com on the meteoric rise of Jean-Michel Basquiat’s career:

 From a troubled but well-off Brooklyn family — his dad, a wealthy accountant, owned a building on Pacific Street where the family lived, and Jean-Michel was a Junior Member of the Brooklyn Museum at six — Basquiat rose to fame at the time of the art world’s brief and fraught infatuation with graffiti, the major cultural form of New York in the bankrupt ’70s.